 half-mile of the boarding location, with lower density or intensity uses

 at the periphery.
-Sometimes the half-mile is expressed as a 10-minute
+Sometimes developers and cities will express the maximum distance from the actual transit stop as a 10-minute

 This idea is so powerful that it's hard to see why many regions and individual municipalities have been slow to capitalize on it.
 We can only speculate that decision makers are too indifferent to transit itself to care much, but we hope our readers will challenge that thinking, or rather, that lack of thinking.